Cray-HPE/docs-csm/background/ncn_kernel.md

 This parameter tells dracut two things:

 1. We are using the [`live` module][10] for booting images.
-1. Our squashFS image is on a filesystem with the `FSLabel` of `SQFSRAID`
+1. Our SquashFS image is on a filesystem with the `FSLabel` of `SQFSRAID`

 For more information, see [dracut command line's standard parameter definition][7], and [`dracut-metal-mdsquash` usage][2].